cyberholics/Cybersecurity-Chatbot/README.md

 Achieved high accuracy in generating relevant and precise answers.

 ### More Details
-Link to finetune script: https://www.kaggle.com/code/victorkingoshimua/fine-tune-gemma-model-in-keras-using-lora
+Link to finetune script on kaggle: https://www.kaggle.com/code/victorkingoshimua/fine-tune-gemma-model-in-keras-using-lora